Cthulhu Saves the World (Xbox 360)

 Whether you’re looking at Cthulhu Saves the World on Xbox Live Indie Games or the PC, it’s an incredibly good deal for less than £2 (and the Steam version comes packaged with the aforementioned predecessor Breath of Death VII).
 This is made even sweeter by an update that adds developer commentary and bonus post-game modes (most notably Cthulhu’s Angels, a remix of the story that includes different characters).

-If you enjoyed this Cthulhu Saves the World review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Cthulhu Saves the World review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!